 The FODMAP diet help with digestive problems.

-A FODMAP diet list is only as complete as it covers the individual requirements of the patient concerned.
+A FODMAP diet list is only as complete as it covers the individual requirements of the people concerned.
 It shows up again and again that it depends almost always on the quantity of the consumed food or on their processing or preparation.

 Breads with traditional, i.e. long dough, are often tolerated, of course in individual quantities.
-Also, some FODMAP-sensitive patients tolerate spelt and oats, while others do not.
+Also, some FODMAP-sensitive people tolerate spelt and oats, while others do not.
 Similarly with fruits, vegetables, lettuce and nuts.
 The only right way is to calmly try out which foods are tolerated and in what quantity.

 FODMAP foods are not unhealthy.
 They trigger symptoms only if the intestine of the person concerned is accordingly pre-damaged or an individual, perhaps also constitutional intolerance is present.